LucienBrule/gpu-scoring-tool/.junie/tasks/open/TASK.dev.docker-compose-stack.md

 Do **not** use Ubuntu as a base image.
 Use Alpine for Node and Bookworm-slim for Python.
 This dev stack should remain minimal, fast, and observable in Docker Desktop.

 You must also update your `.junie/guidelines.md` to document the proper way to run the stack using `docker compose up -d`.
 This ensures you do not block your terminal or crash your session when invoking services interactively.

+This task focuses on the **local development stack**.
+If needed, future variants (e.g. preview, staging) may use `docker-compose.override.yml` or a separate production-oriented stack.